dlr-eoc/code-de-tools/README.md

 ```
 Note: properties above prefixed with `#` are optional.

+### code-de-transfer.sh
+Similar to ```dataHubTransfer.sh```, but uses the CODE-DE native OpenSearch interface (better Performance and whole catalog of ONLINE and OFFLINE products).
+See script header for usage instructions.

 ## Installation

 Place the script package `bin/` contents somewhere on your PATH.
 The scripts require bash,